 One thing to keep in mind is that you will always be adding ‘something’ to your family binder.
 I always keep extra folders & dividers at the end, so when I do need to add something to it, it’s not a big deal.

-There are many free printable forms on Pinterest that you can use as well as ones on Etsy that you can buy to help you put together your binder.
-Remember to customize it to fit YOUR needs.
+There are many free printable forms on Pinterest and elsewhere online that you can use as well as ones on Etsy that you can buy to help you put together your binder.
+In particular, the Digital Download Shop on Etsy has a great home management binder (affiliate link), plus matching recipe and budget binders.
+Remember, you’re free to change up your binder however you need to customize it to fit YOUR needs.

 You may also like to have a look at my other binders:

 Keeping organized these days can be tough.
 I know that everything in my house isn’t perfect but a home management binder is the perfect way to stay on top of things.

 Tutorial Resources for How To Set Up A Home Management Binder & Free Printables

 - A Bowl Full of Lemons – Binder Set Up

 - Organized Home Life – 31 Days of Home Notebook Binder Printables